pyvista/pyvista-tutorial/README.md

 2. What is a Mesh? - Learn about "Point", "Cell" and "Attributes".
 (10 min for talk, 5 min for train)

-3. PyVista Data Model - Learn about the each data model of the PyVista framework.
+3. PyVista Data Model - Learn about the data model of the PyVista framework.
 (10 min for talk, 5 min for train)

 4. Mesh Creation - Train to build and plot meshes in PyVista.
 (10 min for talk, 5 min for train)